tknerr/bills-kitchen/README.md

 Installation
 ============

-As a prerequisite for building the chef-devpack you need 7zip installed in `C:\Program Files\7-Zip\7z.exe`.
+As a prerequisite for building bill's kitchen you need 7zip installed in `C:\Program Files\7-Zip\7z.exe`.

-Build the chef-devpack:
+Build the kitchen:

 ```
 gem install bundler